Duchenne Muscular Dystrophy (DMD)

 - Getting a Tracheostomy: My Story (a physician with mitochondrial myopathy describes undergoing and taking care of her tracheostomy)

-- The Great Trach Escape: Is it for You? (portable but powerful equipment, skilled guidance make noninvasive ventilation an option for many)
+- The Great Trach Escape: Is it for You? (portable but powerful equipment and skilled guidance make noninvasive ventilation an option for many)

 In young men with DMD, the spine can be gradually pulled into a curved shape.
 The spine may curve from side to side (scoliosis) or forward in a “hunchback” shape (kyphosis).